 “Dr. Moore Sucks!
 Dr. Moore Sucks!
 Dr. Moore Sucks!…”

 I’m not sure what that says about my relationship with students at that time but we had a good laugh.
 The computer arrived soon after and the teletype and computer were put to a better use.
 By the way this was the first computer system on campus that was not part of the central computer center.
 There was considerable institutional resistance to departmental units having our own computer systems.
 And at the time a new system-level Vice President was named to approve all departmental computer purchases.
 His annual salary could have funded several computers similar to ours.

 Throughout my career I continued to consult and teach workshops both in the US and in Europe.
-By the way, I was in Madrid Spain teaching one of these workshops when 911 happened.
-Ron Rousseau (Georgia Tech) and Jim Downs (Eastman Chemical Co) and I were presenting a workshop on Distillation Design, Operation and Control when the world as we knew it changed.
+By the way, I was in Madrid, Spain teaching one of these workshops when 911 happened.
+Ron Rousseau (Georgia Tech), Jim Downs (Eastman Chemical Co), and I were presenting a workshop on Distillation Design, Operation, and Control when the world as we knew it changed.
 We would stay several extra days before we could complete the workshop and find a flight home.